RhyanRodriguez3/RhyanRodriguez3/README.md

 - Verbal Judo The Gentle Art of Persuasion
 - The Charisma Myth olivia fox cabane
 - Book on How to have conversations.
+- The fastlane millionaire
+- 80/20 sales in marketing, the fastlanece millionaire,

 </details>